hruthikachavan/Blogging_System/README.md

 # Blogging_System

-Blogging System for Healthcare
+Blogging System for Healthcare-
 A simple PHP & MySQL blogging platform designed for sharing healthcare-related blogs.
 Registered users can create posts, comment, and interact in a secure environment.

- Features
+ # Features
 - User registration & login (authentication)
 - Create, edit, and delete blog posts
 - Comment system for discussions